QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 Sometimes, you may wish to create commands that are intended to be used as a part of an orchestration flow, for example to be called during setup, but that you don't wish users to get direct access to or to be visible via the UI.
 For example, a command that will be called during a sandbox’s Setup process.
 To support this use case, CloudShell supports a special category, the _Hidden Commands_ category which allows you to mark commands you want to be omitted from the web portal UI but that can still be invoked via the API.

-To demonstrate this capability, lets first add a new function to our driver class in the _driver.py_ file:
+To demonstrate this capability, let's first add a new function to our driver class in the _driver.py_ file:

 {% highlight python %}
 def api_only_function(self, context):